Upload your utility bill to confirm billing accuracy, understand rate competitiveness, and see how your usage compares — based on your actual bill.

 Most households can cut 20-40% over 90 days by stacking the right tactics: smart thermostat (8-15% HVAC reduction), phantom load elimination ($80-300/year), shopping the supply rate in deregulated states ($80-400/year), and one or two larger investments like a heat pump water heater or variable-speed pool pump.
 Expect $500-1,500/year in annual savings on a typical $1,800-3,600 annual bill.

-At 2026 rates, solar payback periods are 2-4 years shorter than they were in 2022—typically 7-12 years with the 30% federal tax credit.
-But economics depend heavily on your state's net metering rules.
-California (NEM 3.0), Florida, Nevada, and Arizona have less favorable export rates than they used to.
+Higher rates have shortened solar payback, but the repeal of the 30% federal Residential Clean Energy Credit (effective Dec 31, 2025) pushed it back out — expect 9-14 years at full cost in 2026, shorter in high-rate states.
+Economics depend heavily on your state's net metering rules: California (NEM 3.0), Florida, Nevada, and Arizona have less favorable export rates than they used to.
 Get quotes only after you understand your utility's specific NEM tariff.

 Only if you can shift major loads to off-peak hours AND you're typically not home (or actively running AC, dishwasher, dryer) during 4-9pm.
 For work-from-home households with kids, traditional flat rates usually win.
 Always ask your utility for a free rate comparison based on your last 12 months of actual usage before switching.